Widen/cloudfront-auth/README.md

         1. Enter your JSON Email Lookup URL (example below) that consists of a single JSON array of emails to search through
     1. Google Groups Lookup
         1. [Use Google Groups to authorize users](https://google.com)
-1. Upload the resulting `cloudfront-auth.zip` file using the AWS Lambda console and jump to [#configure](configure CloudFront)
+1. Upload the resulting `cloudfront-auth.zip` file using the AWS Lambda console and jump to the [configuration step](#configure-cloudfront)

 #### Use Microsoft

 1. Clone or download this repo
 1. In your Azure portal, go to Azure Active Directory and select *App registrations*
     1. Create a new application registration with an application type of *Web app / api*
     1. Once created, go to your application `Settings->Keys` and make a new key with your desired duration.
 Hit save and copy the value.
 This will be your `client_secret`
     1. Above where you selected `Keys`, go to `Reply URLs` and enter your Cloudfront hostname with your preferred path value for the authorization callback.
 Example: https://my-cloudfront-site.example.com/_callback
 1. Execute `make` in the downloaded directory.
 NPM will run to download dependencies and a RSA key will be generated.
 1. Choose `Microsoft` as the authorization method and enter the values for [Tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-howto-tenant), Client ID (*Application ID*), Client Secret (*previously created key*), Redirect URI and Session Duration
-1. Upload the resulting `cloudfront-auth.zip` file using the AWS Lambda console and jump to [#configure](configure CloudFront)
+1. Upload the resulting `cloudfront-auth.zip` file using the AWS Lambda console and jump to the [configuration step](#configure-cloudfront)

 ### Configure CloudFront